tdwg/bdq/tg2/_review/docs/supplement/index.md

        }
     }

-List all `UseCases`, and the Tests associated with the comments on each `DataQualityNeed` and its related `Specification`, formulated to run directly on triples found in bdqtest.ttl without inference.
+List all `Use Cases`, and the Tests associated with the comments on each `Data Quality Need` and its related `Specification`, formulated to run directly on triples found in bdqtest.ttl without inference.

     PREFIX rdf:     <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX rdfs:    <http://www.w3.org/2000/01/rdf-schema#>